🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Chunky knits for throws and pillow covers

-• Bouclé chairs or pillows for soft nubby contrast
+• Boucle chairs or pillows for soft, nubby contrast

 • Linen or cotton for breathable balance

-• Faux fur for instant winter luxury
+• Faux fur for instant winter warmth

 2. Build a Calm Winter Palette